MPI-IS/Grassmann-Averages-PCA/README.txt

 The Robust PCA C++ library depends on
 - Boost C++ (www.boost.org)
 - cmake 2.8.11+
-- Matlab (the bindings are optional)
+- Matlab (optional bindings)

 You should be able to compile the code with a free development environment.
-These include
+The code has been tested on:
-- Linux: regular command line
+- Linux: from a regular command line, using gcc 4.6 and 4.8
-- OSX: regular command line or XCode, XCode should be installed on the system in order to have the compiler
+- OSX: regular command line (Clang 5.1) or XCode (5.0, 5.1), XCode should be installed on the system in order to have the compiler
-- Windows: Visual Studio Express (or command line for experienced users).
+- Windows: Visual Studio Express 2013

 1.1 Boost
 ----------------------
-Usually boost can be installed by the system package manager.
+Usually boost can be installed through the system package manager.
 For instance:
-- on Ubuntu: sudo apt-get install boost-alldev
+- on Ubuntu: sudo apt-get install libboost-all-dev
 - on Mac: brew install boost
 - on Windows: you have to compile boost as the binaries are not distributed.
 After untarring boost, you can build boost this way:

 ~~~~~~~~~~~~~~
 cd $BOOST_DIR